 What Is Vodka Sauce?

-Well, simply put, it’s a red cream sauce that you add vodka too, sometimes called pink vodka sauce.
-But it’s not quite that simple, you can’t just make your favorite sauce and toss in a shot of vodka.
+Simply put, it’s a red cream sauce that you add vodka to, sometimes called pink vodka sauce.
+But it’s not quite that simple; you can’t just make your favorite sauce and toss in a shot of vodka.

 Cooking with Vodka

-- When cooking Penne alla Vodka, add the vodka at the beginning along with the melted butter and red pepper flakes so it can simmer and reduce slightly.
+- Add the vodka at the beginning, along with the melted butter and red pepper flakes, so it can simmer and reduce slightly.
 Doing it this way reduces the peppery flavor of raw vodka and will develop herbal notes that add depth to the dish.

 - Vodka is flavorless but plays a big role in bringing out the sweetness of the tomatoes and adds a gentle kick with a smooth finish.
 Although the alcohol doesn’t cook out completely, simmering for about 30 minutes reduces it by a lot, leaving only about 35% of the alcohol content.
-The longer it simmers, the more it cooks off and leaves behind rich flavors without the harshness of raw alcohol.
+The longer it simmers, the more it cooks off, leaving behind rich flavors without the harshness of raw alcohol.

-- Penne Pasta – Or other short-ridged pasta such as Rigatoni; ridged pasta hold the sauce better in their little crevices.
+- Penne Pasta – Or other short-ridged pasta such as Rigatoni; ridged pastas hold the sauce better in their little crevices.

 - Butter – This is not diet food!
 Use real butter; I promise you won’t be sorry!
 Use regular butter or unsalted butter.